Table of Contents Show

 In the past, the Havusai Indians lived a secluded life near this area in the Havasu Creek Canyon.
 Their lives earlier depended on their agricultural skills but now rely highly on the tourist trade.

 The Phoenix Art Museum was opened in 1959.
-Since then, it has been featuring an impressive collection of artworks from the Renaissance period in Europe, Latin America, Asia to West America.
+Since then, it has featured an impressive collection of artworks from the Renaissance period in Europe, Latin America, Asia, and West America.

 The museum has a photography exhibition center, a shopping store, and a landscaped sculpture garden.
-And along with that, visitors can enjoy live performances, films, art festivals in the art gallery, and educational programs.
+Additionally, visitors can enjoy live performances, films, art festivals in the art gallery, and educational programs.

 You will find both modern art and contemporary art here.

-The Hall of Flame Fire Museum is an interesting place dedicated to preserving fire fighting equipment from around the world.
+The Hall of Flame Fire Museum is an interesting place dedicated to preserving firefighting equipment worldwide.

 This unique national park is a major attraction of Arizona, and it is all about the views.
 This forest is a one-of-a-kind forest because where else will you find an entirely fossilized forest?

-Here you will find fossilized plants, reptiles, and fish, along with large pieces of petrified wood.
+Here, you will find fossilized plants, reptiles, fish, and large pieces of petrified wood.
 There is a visitor center that introduces you to the geology and ecology of the park.

 Near the Mexico border lies one of the most interesting towns of Arizona- Bisbee.
 Nestled high in the mountains, Bisbee is a little community and a former mining town.

 After the mines were shut down, Bisbee became a haven for artists and hippies.
-Today, the town has many interesting things to see and do with unique shops in the main street, an interesting mix of residents, and amazing restaurants in the historic downtown.
+Today, the town has many interesting things to see and do, with unique shops on the main street, an interesting mix of residents, and amazing restaurants in the historic downtown.

-The town offers spectacular views all the way to Mexico.
+The town offers spectacular views of Mexico.
 And in the hills, there are quite a few hiking trails so that you can take a self-guided hike.